-ADAM STAFFARONI is a clinical neuropsychologist and Assistant Professor of Neurology.
+ADAM STAFFARONI is a clinical neuropsychologist and assistant professor at the UCSF Memory and Aging Center.
 His lab focuses on improving early detection, prognostication, and longitudinal monitoring of neurodegenerative diseases.
 A primary area of research involves developing and validating digital tools to enable remote evaluations and democratize research participation.
 He has led the development of a smartphone application to test cognition, language, and motor functioning; data collection is underway in several cohorts, including patients with neurodegenerative diseases and a large normative sample.
 He is also investigating a platform of in-home sensors that measure daily activities such as sleep, driving, and computer and smartphone behavior.
 A second area of research is developing disease progression models of clinical and biomarker changes in neurodegenerative disease.
 Dr. Staffaroni's lab is applying these models to predict cognitive and brain trajectories at the single-subject level and design innovative clinical trials for familial forms of frontotemporal dementia.
-Applicants with interest in the interface of technology and dementia, advanced statistical modeling, or clinical trials are encouraged to apply
+Applicants with interest in the interface of technology and dementia, advanced statistical modeling, or clinical trials are encouraged to apply.

-MARINA TOLOU-SHAMS is a Professor in Residence, Deputy Vice Chair of Research, and Division Director of Infant, Child and Adolescent Psychiatry at Zuckerberg SF General Hospital.
-Prior to joining the UCSF faculty, she held an appointment as Associate Professor (Research) in the Department of Psychiatry and Behavior at Brown Medical School.
-Over the past decade her roles have included serving as the Director of the Rhode Island Family Court, Mental Health Clinic, Director of the Substance Abuse Treatment Service at the Rhode Island Training School and Assistant Director of the Forensic Psychiatry Evaluation Service of Rhode Island Hospital.
-Dr. Tolou-Shams received her Ph.D. in Clinical Psychology in 2004 from the University of Illinois at Chicago.
-She completed her postdoctoral clinical and research training through the Brown University Psychology Training Consortium.
-She is trained as a pediatric and forensic psychologist and has many years of clinical experience with assessing and treating underserved adolescents and their families.
+MARINA TOLOU-SHAMS is the Kilroy Realty Professor of Psychiatry and Vice Chair of Community Engagement, Outreach and Advocacy in the Department of Psychiatry and Behavioral Sciences (DPBS) at UCSF.
+She is also Deputy Vice Chair for Research in the DPBS at Zuckerberg San Francisco General Hospital (ZSFG).
+From 2015-2022, she served as Director of the UCSF Division of Infant, Child and Adolescent Psychiatry (ICAP) at ZSFG and from 2006-2015 she served as Director of the Rhode Island Family Court (RIFC) Mental Health clinic which she started as a cross-system collaboration between Brown Medical School and the RIFC.
+Dr. Tolou-Shams received her Ph.D. in Clinical Psychology in 2004 from the University of Illinois at Chicago and is trained as a pediatric and forensic psychologist and has many years of clinical experience with assessing and treating underserved adolescents and their families.
 Dr. Tolou-Shams is also an active clinical researcher who focuses on developing evidence-based mental health, substance use, sexual and reproductive health interventions for justice-impacted youth and families.
 She is currently the Principal Investigator of several NIH-funded trials aimed toward improving behavioral health services access and outcomes and reducing health disparities among justice-impacted youth.
-Her program of research includes specific emphasis on gender and trauma-responsive interventions for girls in the juvenile justice system and identifying ways to leverage technology to improve access to behavioral health care for justiceimpacted and foster care youth and families.
+Her program of research includes specific emphasis on gender and traumaresponsive interventions for girls in the juvenile justice-impacted and foster care youth and families.